-Cortez is one of the largest towns in Southwest Colorado.
-Downtown is several blocks, all lined with nice shops and restaurants.
+Cortez is one of the largest towns in Southwest Colorado, secluded near the Four Corners.
+The historic downtown section is several blocks, all lined with nice shops and restaurants.

-Archaeological Sites – The southwest region of Colorado was once settled by the Anasazi or Ancient Peubloan people.
-Ancient ruins are located all around, many have been excavated are are open to visit.
-Find pit houses, cliff dwellings, kivas and other signs of civilization.
-Mesa Verde, Hovenweep and Canyons of the Ancients are all nearby.
+Archaeological Sites – The southwest region of Colorado was once settled by the Anasazi or Ancient Puebloan people.
+Ancient ruins are located all around, many that have been excavated are open to visitors.
+Find pit houses, cliff dwellings, kivas, and other signs of civilization.
+Mesa Verde National Park, Hovenweep, and Canyons of the Ancients are all nearby.

 - Mancos State Park offers 32 sites; no electrical hook-ups.